 In addition to finding a school or university that offers the curriculum you’re looking for, you also want to find a school where you can fit your education into your lifestyle and vice versa.
 For instance, you may be working full-time or supporting a family.
 Look for universities that offer online options and a flexible class schedule.

 National University offers four-week class schedules vs. the typical semester or quarter format, as well as remote learning opportunities that caters to working professionals.
-Browse the course catalog$1 to see if this may be a good fit depending on your ideal major or degree program.
+Browse our programs to see if this may be a good fit depending on your ideal major or degree program.
 Whichever university you choose, make sure to do your due diligence to determine if you’ll be able to attend school while working.

 Check Your Academic Standing